robotsorcerer/robotsorcerer.github.io/about.md

 **Backtracking through space-time some more**: Before my PhD, many years ago, I was in [Sheffield ACSE](https://www.sheffield.ac.uk/acse).
 There, I was mentored in robotics by [Tony Dodd](http://www.catch.org.uk/team-member/prof-tony-dodd/).

 **Current Configuration:** I work on problems spanning conceptualization of new hardware  and software tools for improving the **treatment planning** process in **cancer radiation therapy**.
 I am largely an independent researcher who enjoys self-direction at my own projects/goals.
 Yet, I value collaboration across domains and with people of diverse expertise.
 I read widely and study avidly: my interests span the sciences, technical disciplines (hello, chemistry, physics and engineering) to history and public affairs (really?).
 A big believer in open science and reproducible research, I try to make my publications and codes public to the extent that I can: see my [publications page](/pubs) and  [github repos](https://github.com/lakehanne). **I am not a robot**.
 My PGP key on most public key servers is 03E3 58FB 1D98 869E 8ABE 1EF0 E6A1 2F95 B720 BBB5.
-If you would like to collaborate, please email me.
+If you are a ~~Russian~~ Researcher, and you would like to ~~collude~~ collaborate, please <a href="mailto:{{ site.email }}">email</a> me.

 #### Miscellaneous